-If you want to encourage people to visit your Facebook page, then you may want to disable the lightbox feature by clicking the ‘Enable’ toggle, so it turns from blue to grey.
+If you want to encourage people to visit your Facebook page, then you may want to disable the lightbox feature by clicking the ‘Enable’ toggle so that it turns from blue to grey.

-If you do disable the lightbox, then clicking on an event will open your Facebook page in a new tab.
+If you do disable the lightbox feature, then clicking on an event will open your Facebook page in a new tab.

-When you’re happy with how the Facebook event calendar looks, don’t forget to click on ‘Save’ to store your changes.
-You’re now ready to add this feed to your WordPress website.
+When you are happy with how the Facebook event calendar looks, don’t forget to click on ‘Save’ to store your changes.
+You are now ready to add this feed to your WordPress website.

 How to Embed Your Facebook Event Calendar in WordPress